Can Cats Eat Dog Food?

 Explanation

 Cats require taurine, an amino acid they cannot synthesize themselves.
 Dog food contains little to no taurine because dogs produce their own.
 Taurine deficiency in cats causes heart disease (dilated cardiomyopathy), vision problems, and reproductive issues.
 These conditions develop over months of inadequate diet.
+Instead, stick to proper cat treats like small amounts of cheese or cooked meat.

 Cats also need more protein than dogs (26% minimum vs 18%), more fat, and specific fatty acids like arachidonic acid that dog food lacks.
 Cat food is formulated for these carnivore-specific needs.
 Dog food, designed for omnivores, contains more carbohydrates and plant-based ingredients.
+For a species-appropriate treat, cooked chicken is an excellent option for cats.

 An occasional bite of dog food (a cat stealing from a dog's bowl) is not dangerous.
 But regular feeding of dog food, or using it as a substitute when out of cat food, will lead to malnutrition.
 If you have both cats and dogs, feed them separately to prevent food-sharing.
+Note that cats can safely eat cooked eggs as an alternative protein-rich treat instead of dog food.

 Things to Know